In this blog, you will learn to point domain name to ec2 instance using the step by step guides.

-If you bought domain names from any provider like Godaddy, Namecheap etc, other than AWS Route53, you might have their own name server entries.
-Now you have your website on AWS EC2 and want the domain name bought from another provider to be mapped with the EC2 instance.
-This can be done in two ways.
+Now that you have your website on the AWS EC2 instance, mapping the domain name to the EC2 instance can be done in two ways.

-- Mapping A record of the DNS records to EC2 IP address.
+- Mapping A record of the DNS records to an EC2 IP address (ec2 elastic IP).

 - Create a Hosted Zone in Route 53 and map the domain address.
 (Will cost you $0.53 /month per hosted zone)

-Step 1: Head over the AWS management console.
+Step 1: Head over to the AWS management console.

 Step 2: Under services –> Networking, find Route 53 service and navigate to the Route 53 page.